 How do we make sure all children reach their potential?

-Through our Christian ethos, the school aims to value and foster the intellectual achievements of each child, so enabling everyone to fulfil their academic potential.
-Access to a broad and balanced curriculum which is well differentiated and takes account of different learning styles and children's needs.
-Well-staffed classrooms; at least one teacher and one support assistant in every classroom each morning.
-The quality of teaching and learning rigorously monitored by the SLT.
-Use of a range of assessments to track progress and provide early identification of any gaps in learning.
-Individual targets are set by and for all children in reading, writing and maths.
-There is a rigorous pupil progress tracking system in place which ensures all children are monitored half-termly.
-Interventions are put in place when appropriate to help children to maintain progress where needed.
-Our SENDCo works closely with the Head of School and Executive Head Teacher.
-A governor with responsibility for SEND.
-Detailed programme of reviews with parents and professionals: Three parents' consultation evenings a year; termly reviews for all children on the SEND register and comprehensive Annual Reviews of Education Health Care Plans.
+- Through our Christian ethos, the school aims to value and foster the intellectual achievements of each child, so enabling everyone to fulfil their academic potential. - Access to a broad, balanced curriculum which is well differentiated and takes account of different learning styles and children's interests. - Well-staffed-classrooms at least one teacher and one support assistant in every classroom each morning. - Quality of teaching and learning is rigorously monitored by the SLT. - Individual targets are set by and for all children in reading, writing, numeracy. - There is a rigorous pupil progress tracking system in place which ensures all children are monitored termly.
+Interventions are put in place when appropriate to help children in areas they are struggling in. - Our SENDCo works closely with the Head Teacher. - A governor with responsibility for SEND - Detailed programme of reviews with parents and professionals: 3 parents' consultation evenings a year; termly reviews for all children on the SEND register and comprehensive Annual Reviews of Statements of Special Educational Needs.
 Drop in sessions for parents who wish to discuss their child with the school SENDCo are available as requested.
-Parents' views are very important to us.
-Children's views are very important: active school council, active pupil voice and pupil questionnaires, SEND reviews allow children to take part in the target setting process.
-Currently, a team of teachers and support assistants to meet the individual needs of all children in the school. different classes.

-• Zero tolerance policy for bullying.
+Parents' views are very important to us. - Children's views are very important: active school council, active pupil voice and pupil questionnaire, SEND reviews allow children to take part in the target setting process. - Currently, a team of teachers and support assistants to meet the individual needs of all children in the school. - Each class follows the school behaviour policy for managing behaviour in the classroom and around school.
+This ensures continuity between staff and the different classes. - Zero tolerance policy for bullying. - Children receive smileys, stickers, class marbles and certificates for good behaviour in class and around

-Children receive Smileys, stickers, class marbles and certificates for good behaviour in class and around school.
-This helps to promote the school's Christian ethos.
-Fully trained support staff, a play leader and midday supervisors ensure smooth running of playtimes and lunch times.
-Long established, acknowledged and celebrated ethos of inclusion and equality.
+- school.
+This helps to promote the school's Christian ethos. - Fully trained support staff, a play leader and midday supervisors ensure smooth running of playtimes and lunch times. - Long established, acknowledged and celebrated ethos of inclusion and equality.

 How do we help a child with physical needs?

-Disability Discrimination Act awareness and adherence to.
-Accessibility policy and plan in place.
-Ramps fitted to each year group's entrance.
-Disabled toilets at both ends of the school (Y6 and Y4 and the main entrance) with specialist adaptations to facilitate independent toileting.
-Every class has access to equipment which helps writing: a variety of different coloured pens, slope boards, pencil grips and a range of ICT equipment and software.
-A trained support staff member delivers a movement group for children with dyspraxia tendencies.
-A trained support staff member screens children with dyslexic tendencies and delivers a dyslexia intervention programmes for children most at risk from dyslexic tendencies.
-Use of differentiated sports equipment in PE - e.g. specialist balls Variable height tables and chairs available.
-Team of staff trained in moving and handling.
-Large classrooms, which allow for ease of movement for children in wheelchairs.
-Children with physical needs given the opportunity to go swimming by arrangement with Calderdale or Highbury Special School.
-Staff who are confident and competent in delivering set physiotherapy programmes provided by a physiotherapist.
-A care plan and an individual personal evacuation plan is written for all pupils with mobility or other needs
+- Disability Discrimination Act - Ramps fitted to each year group's entrance. - Disabled toilets at both ends of the school (Y6 and Y4 and the main entrance) with specialist adaptations to facilitate independent toileting. - Every class has access to equipment which helps writing: a variety of different coloured pens, slope boards, pencil grips and a range of ICT equipment and software. - A trained support staff member delivers a movement group for children with dyspraxia tendencies. - A trained support staff member screens children with dyslexic tendencies and delivers a dyslexia intervention programme for children most at risk from dyslexic tendencies. - Use of differentiated sports equipment in PE eg specialist balls - Variable height tables and chairs available. - Team of staff trained in moving and handling. - Large classrooms which allow for ease of movement for children in wheelchairs. - Children with physical needs given the opportunity to go swimming in arrangement with Calderdale. - Staff who are confident and competent in delivering set physiotherapy programmes derived by a physiotherapist. - A care plan and an individual personal evacuation plan is written for all pupils with mobility or other needs - Liaise closely with outside agencies who help us support children with physical needs including staff trained to support children with hearing impairments. - Appropriate training provided for staff as required by children's specific needs.